Subcribe to Our Blog

 Bonded Leather Blues

 Bonded leather (also known as faux leather, blended leather, composite leather, recycled leather, reconstituted leather, or ultraleather) is a dirty word in our business.
-Every day we receive multiple emails and phone calls asking the same question, "Can I repair my peeling, flaking leather?"
+Every day we receive multiple emails and phone calls asking the same question, "Can I repair my flaking, peeling bonded leather?"

 The short answer is no. Generally, it's not worth the effort and money, especially when you look at the scope of the damage, like this picture from headline “news”.
 More details in the long answer below or scroll down to the last picture for our solution to this quandary.